theochem/horton/doc/user_other_conversion.rst

     $ horton-hdf2csv.py wpart_he_results.h5 extended_hirshfeld.csv

-This script was added for the convenience of those who are not familiar with processing the HDF5 files.
-If you are familiar with the HDF5 files, please process these files directly with conventional (Python) scripts.
+This script was added for the convenience of those who are not familiar with the HDF5 files.
+If you are familiar with the HDF5 files, we strongly suggest you to directly process these files with conventional (Python) scripts.
 This would be far easier than interfacing with the CSV files.
 The `h5py <http://www.h5py.org/>`_ library is a great tool to make such custom scripts.